While there is no way to accurately determine your odds or chances at becoming a professional comedian, I can tell you what I know which is this:

 However, the two most formidable obstacles that lie in the path of the prospective comedian who is trying to figure out what their chances are in stand-up comedy are:

-1. Lack of comedy talent.
-While everyone who tries stand-up comedy thinks they have plenty of comedy talent, the truth of the matter is that some folks have real comedy talent and others simply don’t have the comedy talent God gave a can opener.
+1. Absence of comedy talent.
+While everyone who tries stand-up comedy thinks they have plenty of comedy talent, the truth of the matter is that some folks have real comedy talent and others simply don’t have the comedy talent God gave a shoe horn.

 It’s no different than in the American Idol tryouts where folks think they can sing but then…